X-Men: Days of Future Past

 What’s absent is ultimately inconsequential.
 I want a final fight scene, one in which the X-Men collaborate to triumph over the ultimate villain.
 One in which they don’t all die.

-I never receive my bejeweled battle, but in retrospect, am pleased with the filmmakers’ decision.
+I never receive my bejeweled battle.
+But I ultimately find this decision satisfying.
 Everybody loves a superhero movie that doesn’t fit the mold.

 Besides, I’ll trade anything for the narrative reset.